mariuszkuswik/Nauka/Linux/RHCSA_notatki.md

 All files put into the "shared" directory by "steve" or "oliver" should belong to the "team" group and be only visible by them.
     - Allowed time: 10 minutes.

+- Create two users "tom" and "engine". "tom" has the UID/GID 3000 and "engine" the UID/GID 4000. "engine" doesn't have an interactive shell.
+    - Allowed time: 5 minutes.

 # Koniec